 FAQ #1 – Do you need to be a Colombian resident and have a visa and cedula to sign up for health insurance?
 Or is a passport enough?

-To sign up for an EPS plan in Colombia, you will need to have a visa and a cedula.
-But to sign up for a prepagada plan in Colombia, a passport is sufficient according the the broker listed below.
-So, a foreigner without a visa can get health insurance in Colombia.
+To sign up for an EPS plan in Colombia, you will need to have a visa and a cedula. and to sign up for a prepagada plan in Colombia, you need eps .
+So, a foreigner without a visa cannot obtain health insurance in Colombia.

 FAQ #2 – What about people who are older than 60 who want health insurance?

-Between age 60-62, there is an additional premium for a prepagada plan.
+Between age 60-69, there is an additional premium for a prepagada plan at SURA.
 So, it’s best to sign up for a prepagada plan before age 60.

 FAQ #3 – What does health insurance cost in Colombia?

-The cost of an EPS plan is 12.5 percent of your gross income declared to the EPS.
+The cost of an EPS plan is 12.5 percent of the 40 percent of monthly gross income that you declare to the EPS.

 The cost of a prepagada plan is based on your age, pre-existing conditions and the specific plan you choose.
 And the premiums fall in age brackets: from age 0-14, 14 to 40, 40 to 60 and 60 and up.